-KPI Measure Status 1.1 Understanding operating environment of regulated entities • KPI 1: Regulators do not unnecessarily impede the efficient operation of regulated entities.
-1.2 Minimising the potential for unintended negative impacts • J. M. J. J. J. J. M. J. 1.3 Implementing continuous improvement strategies to reduce the costs of compliance • KPI 2: Communication with regulated entities in clear, targeted and effective 2.1 Providing appropriate guidance and information • KPI 3: Actions undertaken by regulators are proportionate to the regulatory risk being managed.
-3.1 Applying a risk-based proportionate approach • KPI 4: Compliance and monitoring 4.1 Implementing continuous improvement strategies to reduce the cost of compliance • approaches are streamlined and coordinated.
-4.2 Ensuring processes administered are transparent and streamlined • 5.1 Ensuring reporting requirements are available in clear, understandable and accessible format • KPI 5: The Commission is open and transparent in its dealings with regulated entities.
-5.2 Remaining open and responsive to requests from regulated entities • 5.3 Publishing the Agency's performance measurement results in a timely manner • KPI 6: The Commission actively contributes to the continuous 6.1 Periodically reviewing its administration of reporting requirements • improvement of regulatory frameworks.
+KPI Measure Status 1.1 Understanding operating environment of regulated entities • KPI 1: Regulators do not unnecessarily impede the efficient operation of regulated 1.2 Minimising the potential for unintended negative impacts • entities.
+1.3 Implementing continuous improvement strategies to reduce the costs of compliance • KPI 2: Communication with regulated entities in clear, targeted and effective 2.1 Providing appropriate guidance and information • KPI 3: Actions undertaken by regulators are proportionate to the regulatory risk being managed.
+3.1 Applying a risk-based proportionate approach • KPI 4: Compliance and 4.1 Implementing continuous improvement strategies to reduce the cost of compliance • monitoring approaches are streamlined and coordinated.
+4.2 Ensuring processes administered are transparent and streamlined • 5.1 Ensuring reporting requirements are available in clear, understandable and accessible format • KPI 5: Regulators are open and transparent in their dealings with regulated entities.
+5.2 Remaining open and responsive to requests from regulated entities • 5.3 Publishing the Agency's performance measurement results in a timely manner • KPI 6: Regulators actively contribute to the continuous 6.1 Periodically reviewing its administration of reporting requirements • improvement of regulatory frameworks.
 6.2 Establishing cooperative and collaborative relationships with stakeholders •